Mammothon FAQ

 What is Mammothon?

-Mammothon is a breast screening marathon to encourage as many women as possible to get up-to-date on their breast screening by booking and completing a mammogram.
+Mammothon is a breast screening marathon to encourage as many people as possible to get up-to-date on their breast screening by booking and completing a mammogram.
 This large-scale regional campaign helps address common barriers women experience towards regular cancer screening, including: fear, embarrassment, limited time, and lack of awareness.

 When is Mammothon?